Sir Hugh Bell, 2nd Baronet: Career

 After joining the family firm, Bell Brothers, Bell was made the director of the family's large factory, the steelworks at Middlesbrough.
 He also served as mayor of Middlesbrough three times – in 1874, 1883 and 1911.
 He was, like his father, a director of the North Eastern Railway, and had a private platform on the line between Middlesbrough and Redcar, at the bottom of the garden of his house, Red Barns.
 He was treated as royalty by the railway.
 His daughter, Lady Richmond, recalled saying goodbye to her father at King's Cross.
 He stayed with her on the platform to chat until the train left.
 When the train did not leave on time, they went on talking, until at last a guard came up to them and said "If you would like to finish your conversation, Sir Hugh, we will then be ready to depart."

 In 1885, Bell's father was created a Baronet, a title he inherited in 1904.
 He was appointed a Companion of the Order of the Bath (CB) in the 1918 Birthday Honours.

 He was no ordinary capitalist and mill owner, but made sure his workers were well paid and cared for.

 Architectural commissions

 His friendship with the architect Philip Webb led to three commissions in the Middlesbrough area – of Rounton Grange, built for his father in the 1870s and demolished in 1953, Red Barns House and the Dorman Long office building, originally that of Bell Brothers, in Middlesbrough, which was Webb's only commercial development.
+He also commissioned Walter Brierley to construct the Ingleby Arncliffe Water Tower.